romi/romi-robots-docs/docs/plant_imager/how_to/reconstruct_plant_geom.md

 [Voxels.bounding_box]
 # 3D bounding box defining the region of interest for reconstruction
 # Default: None (uses the entire volume)
-# The values works with the 'real_plant' test data
 x = [270, 465, ]
 y = [270, 465, ]
 z = [-320, 50, ]